KyleKing/calcipy_template/README.md

 # Updates can be retrieved with:
 copier update . --UNSAFE
-# I personally have an alias for:
+# I personally have aliases for:
 alias copier-update='copier update --UNSAFE --conflict=rej'
+alias copier-auto-update='copier-update --defaults'
 ```

 ## Alternatives